BruceRayWilsonAtANL/CosmicTagger/README_MODELS.md

 # Model Changes

+20221114 The model runs on GC with the trainingModel wrapper.

 From Alex T

 I suggest the following steps to port the model, assuming it is PyTorch for training and inference: